 If you are required to have a COVID test prior to your procedure, you will be notified by one of our nurses.
-To keep our patients and team safe, each patient and caregiver is screened while remaining in their vehicle.
-When you enter the parking lot, please follow the signs to the front of the building where a nurse will take your temperature and ask some questions.
-Each person will be given a wristband and the patient will be permitted to enter the building to begin the registration process.
+To keep our patients and team safe, each patient and caregiver is screened upon entry.
+One caregiver may be allowed into the building to wait in the lobby.
 We will provide you with a mask and a pen to use while signing documents.
 Please bring your photo identification, insurance card(s) and method of payment for any financial responsibility.
 Please leave all other valuables at home or with your caregiver.
 Your caregiver will be updated throughout your stay by text.

 Notify The Center & Your Surgeon If:

 - You have an elevated temperature, cough, cold, vomiting or diarrhea between your last visit to the surgeon and the day of your surgery.